rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 C. Execute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
-D. Execute the Deployment Manager template using the ג€"-preview option in the same project, and observe the state of interdependent resources. **Most Voted**
+D. Execute the Deployment Manager template using the ג€"-preview option in the same project, and observe the state of interdependent resources. **Correct Option**

 23. You are building a pipeline to process time-series data.
 Which Google Cloud Platform services should you put in boxes 1,2,3(Storage), and 4(Analytics)?
 A. Cloud Pub/Sub, Cloud Dataflow, Cloud Datastore, BigQuery
 B. Firebase Messages, Cloud Pub/Sub, Cloud Spanner, BigQuery
 C. Cloud Pub/Sub, Cloud Storage, BigQuery, Cloud Bigtable
-D. Cloud Pub/Sub, Cloud Dataflow, Cloud Bigtable, BigQuery **Most Voted**
+D. Cloud Pub/Sub, Cloud Dataflow, Cloud Bigtable, BigQuery **Correct Option**

 24. You have a project for your App Engine application that serves a development environment.
 The required testing has succeeded and you want to create a new project to serve as your production environment.
 What should you do?
-A. Use gcloud to create the new project, and then deploy your application to the new project. **Most Voted**
+A. Use gcloud to create the new project, and then deploy your application to the new project. **Correct Option**
 B. Use gcloud to create the new project and to copy the deployed application to the new project.
 C. Create a Deployment Manager configuration file that copies the current App Engine deployment into a new project.
 D. Deploy your application again using gcloud and specify the project parameter with the new project name to create the new project.

 25. You need to configure IAM access audit logging in BigQuery for external auditors.
 You want to follow Google-recommended practices.
 What should you do?
-A. Add the auditors group to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles. **Most Voted**
+A. Add the auditors group to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles. **Correct Option**
 B. Add the auditors group to two new custom IAM roles.
 C. Add the auditor user accounts to the 'logging.viewer' and 'bigQuery.dataViewer' predefined IAM roles.
 D. Add the auditor user accounts to two new custom IAM roles.